SteeltoeOSS/Documentation/api/v3/management/metrics.md

 ## Metric Exporters

-Steeltoe supports both pull and push based configuration for exporting metrics.
-The pull based mechanism is supported by the [metrics](./metrics.md) or [prometheus](./prometheus.md) endpoints.
-The push based mechanism is supported by Wavefront Exporter.
+Steeltoe supports both pull and push-based configuration for exporting metrics.
+The pull-based mechanism is supported by the [metrics](./metrics.md) or [prometheus](./prometheus.md) endpoints.
+The push-based mechanism is supported by Wavefront Exporter.

 ### Tanzu Observability (Wavefront)